-Long-term use of antibiotic to treat acne not associated with increased bacterial resistanceApril 11th, 2011 in Diseases, Conditions, Syndromes /
+Long-term use of antibiotic to treat acne not associated with increased bacterial resistanceApril 11, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 The prolonged use of tetracycline antibiotics commonly used to treat acne was associated with a reduced prevalence of StaphylococcuS. aureus bacteria and was not associated with increased resistance to the tetracycline antibiotics, according to a report posted online today that will appear in the August print issue of Archives of Dermatology.

 StaphylococcuS. aureus is found in both hospital and community settings.
 "While S. aureus colonizes the skin, it can also be responsible for localized cutaneous infections and life-threatening systemic infections," the authors write as background information in the article.
 "At one time, it was sensitive to many antibiotics and antimicrobial agents.
 However, because of its ability to adapt to these therapies and become resistant, clinical scenarios now exist in which few therapeutic options remain to treat this organism.
 Therefore, methicillin-resistant S. aureus (MRSA) has become commonplace."

 Matthew Fanelli, M.D., and colleagues at the University of Pennsylvania School of Medicine, Philadelphia, conducted a survey study of patients treated for acne to determine the frequency of S. aureus colonization and to compare the susceptibility patterns between patients who are using antibiotics and those who are not using antibiotics.
 A total of 36 of the 83 patients in the study (43 percent) were colonized with S. aureus.
 Two of the 36 patients (6 percent) had MRSA; 20 (56 percent) had S. aureus solely in their throats; nine (25 percent) had S. aureus solely in their noses; and seven (19 percent) had S. aureus in both their noses and throats.